BoilerBookClub/.github/profile/README.md

 - Status: Complete

 ### [**library**](https://github.com/BoilerBookClub/library)
 An updated website built with React that gives users access to our club library.
 It features checkout and return abilities using an in-app barcode scanner.
 If you would like to contribute, this is a good place to start.
 React is intuitive and you will be able to see results immediately.
+Hosted at https://boilerlibrary.com
 - Lead: Gavin Bowden
 - Language(s): JavaScript (JSX)
 - Complexity: Beginner